itsdalmo/ssm-sh/terraform/README.md

 If everything deploys successfully, you should see your instances listed when
 running: `ssm-sh list`.

+This terraform will create a managed policy `ssm-cwl-policy` to access cloudwatch logs, please attach `ssm-cwl-policy` to your user or roles, if you are sending output to cloudwatch logs but don't have the the right permission yet.

 Terraform state will be stored locally unless you add a remote backend to `main.tf`, and when you are done testing you can tear everything down with `terraform destroy`.